alegottu/gawk-trees/README.md

 ### Performance (WIP; see tools/benchmark)
 The dimensions in the tables are how many elements per depth, sometimes asymetrical.
-If you want to see more about how this data was gathered, take a look at the tools/benchmark directory.
+If you want to see more about how this data was gathered, take a look at [tools/benchmark](https://github.com/alegottu/gawk-trees/tree/main/tools/benchmark)

 ### Memory usage
 | Dimensions | gawk_trees Peak Memory Usage | gawk Peak Memory Usage | Memory Decrease |